 Watch the webinar recording and download the whitepaper for a discussion on how to effectively connect the dots between all these topics and better shepherd your institution or department.
-It will include practical solutions and valuable advice on understanding these changes, how they will impact your institutions and how you can integrate the strengths and weaknesses of each to build a better, more agile institution or department.
+It will include practical solutions and valuable advice on understanding these changes in higher education, how they will impact your institutions and how you can integrate the strengths and weaknesses of each to build a better, more agile institution or department.

 The webinar and whitepaper are designed for higher education administrators, faculty and instructors.

-- Gain a better understanding of what digital transformation is – its strengths and weaknesses.
+- Gain a better understanding of what digital transformation in education is – its strengths and weaknesses.

 - Learn more about learner-centric models, specifically what are other institutions doing to work toward this.